scmlab/guabao/pages/0-tutorial.markdown

 * `ctrl-c-r`: when the cursor is in a hole, pressing `ctrl-c-r` fills in the hole.
 * `ctrl-x-r`: restarts the Guabao backend.
 * A question mark `?` generates a new hole.
 * The language uses unicode characters in various occasions.
 Press `\` to input unicode characters used in this language.
+A list of key combinations to for inputting unicode characters can be found [here](3-keyscombs.html).

 ## The Programming Language